-I discussed this with Jenkins and he acknowledges that this is a known feature of Horizon and that the Post Office have not instructed Fujitsu to change the system to produce a meaningful stock report.
+I discussed this with Jenkins and he acknowledge that this is a known feature of Horizon and that the Post Office have not instructed Fujitsu to change the system to produce a meaningful stock report.
+I am not aware of having discussed this issue at all with Charles.
+A scenario similar to this appears in the report that Charles produced associated with a separate case (Rinkfield) and as a result of that I did some experiments on Horizon and refuted the scenario described (as I have done above).
+I have passed a report on that to POL, but not discussed it with Charles.
+I'm not aware of any issue with Travellers Cheques, but do accept that in some cases the info may be slightly misleading but it is not as blatantly incorrect as described above.
 Jenkins assured me that the Horizon system properly accounted for the travellers cheques in the end of day process but I had no opportunity to test whether this was true.

 In my opinion, this stock report could give rise to counter staff or sub post masters seeking to correct the perceived problem through manual adjustments leading to real discrepancies.
+Given the above, then this is irrelevant.

-2.5 System problems from beyond Horizon
+2.7 System problems from beyond Horizon

-2.5.1 Transaction Corrections
+2.7.1 Transaction Corrections